nicoletr/NicoleTPortfolio/README.md

 I have created a Portfolio webpage to add to as the course goes on.
 Employers will look at this and be able to see my name, contact details, along with the work I have produced throughout the course and after.

-I currently do not have any web applications to showcase so I have linked the 'My work' boxes to various existing webpages based on the name.
+I have linked my best application works.

 ## Notes
 - When the application opens, it loads with no errors.